-SAVING THE BEARDED, RINGED AND SPOTTED SEALS
+SAVING BEARDED, RINGED AND SPOTTED SEALS

-With their backward-turned rear flippers and blubbery bodies, Arctic pinnipeds like the bearded, ringed and spotted seals can look clumsy — though charming — as they wriggle across the ice.
+With their backward-turned rear flippers and blubbery bodies, Arctic pinnipeds like bearded, ringed and spotted seals can look clumsy — though charming — as they wriggle across the ice.
 But in the ocean, where they spend much of their time, they're as graceful and athletic as can be.
 Still, no seal can always be in the water; Arctic seals need the ice's solid surface to carry out basic survival activities, from resting to molting to raising young.
 So as sea ice dwindles due to global warming, so does the hope for these seals' long-term survival.

-Global warming is scary news for seals in many more ways than one.
+Climate change is scary news for seals in many more ways than one.
 Besides degrading and eliminating necessary sea-ice habitat, warming depletes their prey, makes them more vulnerable to predators and disease, and leads to increased shipping activity (which brings with it even more dangers).
 Add to all this the ever-increasing threats of oil and gas development, hunting, pollution and commercial fishery bycatch, and the implications are overwhelming.
 Winter sea ice in the Bering, Okhotsk and Barents seas — prime habitat for bearded, ringed and spotted seals — is projected to decline by at least 40 percent by midcentury.